microsoft/genaiscript/docs/gptools.md

 })
 ```

+When a JSON/YAML payload is generated with the schema identifier,
+gptools automatically validates the payload against the schema.

 ## Functions

 You can register functions that the LLM may decide to call as part of assembling the answer.